This website is dedicated to the Hungarian born stamp dealers Béla, Géza, Eugen and Frank Sekula.

 Subsequently, he concentrated on a civilian career in the stamp trade.

-In January 1936 Charles founded the Metropol Briefmarken AG (Metropol Stamps Ltd.), taking over stamps worth Fr.
+In January 1936 he founded the Metropol Briefmarken AG (Metropol Stamps Ltd.) in Lucerne, taking over stamps worth Fr.
 7500 from his own holdings in exchange for equivalent shares in the company.

 On September 15, 1952, Charles and Elsa had their second child, daughter Anne Marie.